 - High availability: Faster disaster recovery is one side of the coin.
 The other is having an automatic failover to a secondary set of infrastructure that is geo-redundant.

 - Scalability: Cloud computing enables businesses to scale infrastructure to meet demand and reduce costs during low peak times.

 Companies operating in a dynamic environment look for real-time adaptability and resilience in their business workflows.
 A big part of this is rethinking how the existing pieces of your business software and platforms fit together.
 Hence, there is a significant shift towards platforms that offer composability.

-A composable DXP enables businesses to compose (customize) the platform's modules to meet the company's current and future needs.
-A composable DXP has highly interoperable modules (able to exchange and analyze data) but modules that are loosely coupled (loosely connected, hence offering flexibility).
+Composable DXP enables businesses to compose (customize) the platform's components to meet the company's current and future needs.

 A highly interoperable but loosely coupled DXP increases the business's speed to market while providing the flexibility to handle and adapt to the changes of a dynamic business environment.

 To optimize the benefits of your composable DXP, you need to plan for its integration with your marketing and analytics tools like HubSpot and Google Analytics.
 For most organizations, the starting point is with their CMS (content management system) which enabled users to create, manage, and publish digital content on the internet or within an organization's intranet.
 For enterprise-grade content, headless CMS, which decouples the front and back-end, is the go-to solution.
 Headless CMS that cater to enterprises will, for the most part, have adopted composable practices to provide robust marketplaces that facilitate a composable DXP's plug-and-play functionality.
 These headless CMSs are the foundation of a composable DXP.